jkillisch/mb2-exercises/README.md

 # M.B.2 Exercise Book

-This repo contains the code to render the "Übungsheft" of the course M.B.2 I teach at the University of Kaiserslautern-Landau.
+This repo contains the code to render the "Übungsheft" of the course M.B.2 I teach at the University of Kaiserslautern-Landau (in German language).
 Feel free to open an issue or create a pull request if something is off.
 Thanks!

 ## Technical Notes for Contributors